New Zealand is close to halfway through an ambitious project to boost broadband speeds nationwide.

 At the time of writing Spark, Vodafone and CallPlus make up 95 percent of New Zealand fixed-line broadband connections.

-Who makes money?
+Who makes money from broadband?

 We know Spark and Orcon lost money on broadband services.
 We don’t know if Vodafone and the rest of CallPlus are profitable.
 It’s reasonable to assume that even if they are in the black, at best, as a group the three ISPs break even.